Case104/willowTreeNameGame/README.md

 Next I am going to make an employees container.
 I will move the logic for getting the employees there, and then render it every time someone guesses correctly, with a 3-5 second interval.

-Feature:
-	* Add proptypes - 10
-	* Add style and animation - ?
+Features:
 	* Display score of correct first guesses.
-Maybe streak - 90
+Maybe streak
-	* Assure that 2 women are present - 120
-	* Matt mode - 30
+	* Matt mode
 	* Host on Heroku